How to Start Homeschooling

 You just heard on the news school is closed for 2 weeks or longer due to the coronavirus.
 Suddenly and unexpectedly, you will be homeschooling.
 Are you asking yourself, how to start homeschooling?
 Or how do I work full-time and homeschool, too?

-What if on top of unexpectedly homeschooling your children these last few weeks of school, you might also be working from home.
-Working while homeschooling has its challenges, it can be done.
+What if, in addition to homeschooling your children, you might also be working from home?
+While working while homeschooling has its challenges, it can be done.

 Note: This post includes affiliate links.
 If you make a purchase through an affiliate link, I may receive a small commission at no additional cost to you.
 Read my full disclosure policy here.